Skip to Content

 Garmin Oregon 750T

 The many virtual and physical features of the Garmin Oregon 750T (Amazon link) make it the best device for rockhounds.
-Its many capabilities enhance the whole experience of hunting for rocks, documenting interesting finds, and recording the whole adventure.
+Its many capabilities enhance the experience of hunting for rocks, documenting interesting finds, and recording the whole adventure.

 Physical Features of the Oregon 750T